High-order operators

 References

-Here are the most important references for extended Stevens operators:
+Here are the some useful references for extended Stevens operators:

-Note that there are typos and mistakes both in Altshuler/Kozyrev and in Abragam/Bleaney, as discussed by Rudowicz (2004).
+Note that there are typos in Altshuler/Kozyrev and in Abragam/Bleaney, as discussed by Rudowicz (2004).